Computing your first FK tables

 operation: 'null'

-In this case we are using only one grid (under the section operands
+In this case we are using only one grid (under the section operands) and no

 operations are performed on it (an example of a possible operation is ratio